-The biblical book of Jude quotes from the Book of Enoch in verses 14–15, “Enoch, the seventh from Adam, prophesied about these men: ‘See, the Lord is coming with thousands upon thousands of his holy ones to judge everyone, and to convict all the ungodly of all the ungodly acts they have done in the ungodly way, and of all the harsh words ungodly sinners have spoken against him.’”
-But this does not mean the Book of Enoch is inspired by God and should be in the Bible.
+The biblical book of Jude quotes from chapter 1 of the Book of Enoch in Jude 1:14–15, “Enoch, the seventh from Adam, prophesied about these men: ‘See, the Lord is coming with thousands upon thousands of his holy ones to judge everyone, and to convict all the ungodly of all the ungodly acts they have done in the ungodly way, and of all the harsh words ungodly sinners have spoken against him.’”
+Jude’s quotation does not mean the Book of Enoch is inspired by God or that it should be in the Bible.

 Jude’s quote is not the only quote in the Bible from a non-biblical source.
-The Apostle Paul quotes Epimenides in Titus 1:12 but that does not mean we should give any additional authority to Epimenides’ writings.
-The same is true with Jude, verses 14–15.
-Jude quoting from the book of Enoch does not indicate the entire Book of Enoch is inspired, or even true.
-All it means is that particular verse is true.
+The apostle Paul quotes Epimenides in Titus 1:12, but that does not mean we should give any additional authority to Epimenides’ writings.
+The same is true with Jude 1:14–15.
+Jude quoting from the Book of Enoch does not indicate the entire Book of Enoch is inspired, or even true.
+All it means is that particular passage of Enoch is true.
 It is interesting to note that no scholars believe the Book of Enoch to have truly been written by the Enoch in the Bible.
-Enoch was seven generations from Adam, prior to the Flood (Genesis 5:1–24).
-Evidently, though, this was genuinely something that Enoch prophesied—or the Bible would not attribute it to him, “Enoch, the seventh from Adam, prophesied about these men…” (Jude 14).
-This saying of Enoch was evidently handed down by tradition, and eventually recorded in the Book of Enoch.
+Enoch was seven generations from Adam, prior to the flood (Genesis 5:1–24).
+Evidently, though, the words Jude quotes were genuinely something that Enoch prophesied—or the Bible would not attribute it to him: “Enoch, the seventh from Adam, prophesied about these men” (Jude 1:14).
+This saying of Enoch was somehow handed down through the generations and eventually recorded in the Book of Enoch.

-We should treat the Book of Enoch (and the other books like it) in the same manner we do the other Apocryphal writings.
-Some of what the Apocrypha says is true and correct, but at the same time, much of it is false and historically inaccurate.
-If you read these books, you have to treat them as interesting but fallible historical documents, not as the inspired, authoritative Word of God.
+We should treat the Book of Enoch (and the other books like it) in the same manner we do the other apocryphal writings.
+Some of what the Apocrypha says is true and correct, but much of it is false and historically inaccurate.
+If you read these books, you should consider them interesting but fallible historical documents, not as the inspired, authoritative Word of God.